Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 If you need to make changes to a beatmap, please use the editor.
 Going forward we will introduce a mode in the editor which makes a beatmap's folder temporarily accessible for external editing.
 This will allow you to use external tools on a beatmap during the creation process.

 Apabila kamu perlu untuk mengubah sesuatu pada beatmap, mohon gunakan editor.
-Ke depannya, lazer akan memiliki fitur untuk mengakses folder beatmap dari dalam permainan.
+Ke depannya, editor lazer akan dapat digunakan untuk mengakses isi folder beatmap secara langsung dari dalam permainan, yang memungkinkan kamu untuk

 #### Berhubung kini "osu!direct" tersedia bagi seluruh pemain, apakah para supporter akan mendapatkan keuntungan baru?